 1. See the Sights

-Despite the millions of people that flock to these places, some of the best things to see in Rome are the following:
+According to Statista, despite the millions of people that flock to these places, some of the best things to see in Rome are the following:

 The Spanish Steps

 However, it’s possible to tour Rome in a day with the right tour guide–check out The Roman Guy.

 Once you’ve ticked off the major sites, you can get down to enjoying Rome as a Roman does.